 With UC solutions, you can make a one-on-one call, conference with multiple people, message someone instantly, and view all of your work contacts on the same platform.
 This eliminates the need for multiple channels, making it faster and easier to get work done.

 Unified communication platforms are usually collaboration programs specifically made for business use; Slack or Weave are good examples.
 But you can also find the key concepts in some personal communications; prime examples would be internet messaging apps like Viber, WhatsApp, or even Facebook Messenger.
 These apps allow you to have one-one conversations with people via chat or call, but you can also talk to multiple people at the same time via a group.
 You can also share files, photos, and much more.

 The main difference between business-oriented unified communications platforms and social-oriented ones is the features.
 Business-oriented UCs usually offer multi-way conferencing, the ability to collaborate, and integration with other tools—features that personal UCs often lack.

-7 Ways Unified Communications Can Make Your Workplace More Efficient
+7 Ways Unified Communications Can Make Your Small Business More Efficient